 How Long Does it Take to Become a Realtor in Nova Scotia?
-Your Complete 2025 Guide
+Your Complete 2026 Guide

-The Quick Answer: 4-8 Months Total
+The Complete Timeline: 4-8 Months Total

 The complete process to become a licensed realtor in Nova Scotia typically takes 4-8 months from start to finish, depending on which course option you choose and how quickly you complete each step.
 Here's the breakdown:

-• Licensing Course: 4-6 months
+Salesperson Licensing Course 4-6 months Currently $3,449-$4,024

-• Exam Preparation & Writing: 2-4 weeks
+Exam Preparation & Writing 2-4 weeks Included in course

-• License Application Processing: 1-2 weeks
+License Application Processing 1-2 weeks Contact NSREC

-• E&O Insurance Setup: 1 week
+E&O Insurance Setup 1 week Varies annually

 Step-by-Step Timeline Breakdown